Normally every Arduino board is programmed via the serial interface.

 50 110 150 300 1200 2400 4800 9600 19200 38400 57600 115200 230400 460800 500000

-No matter what speed you set, this value must also be set in the “serial monitor” – i.e. the other communication partner for serial communication.
-Only then will the characters be received and sent correctly.
-You will find out more about this in the course of the text.
+No matter which speed you set, this value must also be set in the "Serial Monitor" - i.e. the other communication partner of the serial communication.
+Only then the characters are received and sent correctly.
+You will learn more about this in the course of the text.

 If you are unsure which baud rate to use I recommend values between 9600 baud and 115200 baud.
 These and the values in between are also the common values for many finished products like sensors and actuators.